respawn-app/FlowMVI/docs/plugins.md

 This callback is executed **after** the subscriber has been removed and **after** `subscriberCount` is decremented.
 This means, for the last subscriber, the count will be `0`.
-You cannot suspend in this function.
+You cannot suspend in this function as the subscriber has already been lost, but you can launch jobs using `PipelineContext`

 ### onStop